KABAM-Robotics/ros1_bridge/README.md

 Therefore it can't be used with the dynamic bridge if no other subscribers are present.
 As an alternative you can use the `--bridge-all-2to1-topics` option to bridge all ROS 2 topics to ROS 1 so that tools such as `rostopic echo`, `rostopic list` and `rqt` will see the topics even if there are no matching ROS 1 subscribers.
 Run `ros2 run ros1_bridge dynamic_bridge -- --help` for more options.

+## What is different from the original ros1_bridge?

+- Add topic directionailty
+- Support actions
+- Various fixes
+- Stricter checks on rosmaster health
+- Run with Ubuntu 24.04 and ROS One!

 ## Prerequisites